Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Proof of Theorem

-We are only interested in the regime where the desired coverage level $1-\alpha$ is larger than the classifier's accuracy, or equivalently $\alpha < \epsilon$ with $\epsilon$ being the error rate of the classifier.
-This is because a trivial method that constructs confidence sets with equal length of $1$ for all samples (i.e., singleton sets of only the predicted label) already achieves coverage of $1 - \epsilon$.

 \paragraph{Step 1:} QTC relies on the fact that there exists an unknown $\beta \in (0, 1)$ that can be used to calibrate TPS on the source distribution such that it yields $1-\alpha$ coverage on the target.

-Here, we show that TPS calibrated to achieve $1 - \beta$ coverage on the source calibration set $\setD^\setP_\calib$ via computing the threshold~\eqref{eq:tau-calibrated} achieves $1-\alpha$ coverage on the target distribution $\setQ$ as $n \rightarrow \infty$.
+Here, we show that callibrating to achieve $1 - \beta$ coverage on the source calibration set $\DsetP$ via computing the threshold~\eqref{eq:tau-calibrated} achieves $1-\alpha$ coverage on the target distribution $\setQ$ as $n \rightarrow \infty$.

 We utilize the following coverage guarantee of conformal predictors established by~\citet{vovk2005AlgorithmicLearningRandom,lei2017DistributionFreePredictiveInference,angelopoulos2020UncertaintySetsImage}: